-Admission shall be open to all eligible candidates subject to the reservation of seats as under:
+Admission shall be open to all eligible candidate's subject to the reservation of seats as under:

-- b) 15% of the total Seats shall be reserved for candidates belonging to Scheduled Caste (SC) category. - c) 7.5% of the total seats shall be reserved for candidates belonging to Scheduled Tribe (ST) category. - d) 10% of the total seats shall be reserved for candidates belonging to Economical Weaker Section (EWS) category. - e) 5% of the total seats shall be reserved for person with disability (PwD) - f) One seat shall be reserved for wards of serving/ex-defense personal. - g) One seat shall be reserved for the wards of serving/retired CAPFs personnel. - h) One seat shall be reserved for single girl child.
+- a) All the seats shall be reserved for the Bonafide Himachali candidates. - b) 15% of the total Seats shall be reserved for candidates belonging to Scheduled Caste (SC) category candidates.

+- c) 7.5% of the total seats shall be reserved for candidates belonging to Scheduled Tribe (ST) category candidates. - d) 5% of the total seats shall be reserved for person with disability (PwD) - e) One seat shall be reserved for wards of serving/ex-defense personal. - f) One seat shall be reserved for the wards of serving/ retired CAPFs personnel. - g) One seat shall be reserved for single girl child.